Wealth PartnersThe Mastrocola Bardaro & Gilligan Group

 While the landscape continually changes around us, J.P.
 Morgan has been a steady presence in the financial services industry through all of the economic and market cycles since the firm's founding.
 In such a way, our clients depend on us to remain that steady partner, by their sides for generations, as trusted stewards of their legacies.
 This practice is our own legacy, and it depends on the sustainability of each client's success – something our team can affect for the better because of our unique capabilities.

 Our team is a synthesis of experience and resources that allow us to provide the custom services of a boutique along with the rich capabilities and exclusive opportunities that only a global firm can access.
 This is a distinctive combination, and such holism delivers powerful synergies.
-It also requires continuity, which is why our senior partners – Ken Mastrocola, Anthony Bardaro, and Neil Mehra – manage every client relationship themselves, helping us discover, plan, implement, and review strategies for our clients' wants and needs.
+It also requires continuity, which is why our senior partners – Ken Mastrocola, Anthony Bardaro, and Nick Gilligan – manage every client relationship themselves, helping us discover, plan, implement, and review strategies for our clients' wants and needs.

 The result is the J.P.
 Morgan standard: "doing only first-class business… in a first-class way."